61st Engineer Legion Mixed Battalion

 61e BMGL - 61 BMGL - Foreign Legion - Camp Canjuers - Captain Doussau - 1971

-Captain Doussau, the commander of the Legion Company, 61e BMGL.
-In February 1968, he and his small Legion detachment of the future CPLE were the very first elements to arrive at Canjuers.
+Captain Doussau, commander of the Legion Company, 61e BMGL.
+In February 1968, he and a small Legion detachment – the first elements of the future CPLE – were the first to arrive at Canjuers.

 Canjuers 1971-1974

-The mission of the 61e BMGL was to continue building up the future firing range of Canjuers, a vast maneuver area of 86,500 acres (35,000 hectares) and 22 miles (35 kilometers) long, which would become the largest military training camp in France and even in Western Europe.
+The mission of the 61e BMGL was to continue developing the future Canjuers firing range: a vast maneuver area of 86,500 acres (35,000 hectares) and 22 miles (35 kilometers) in length, destined to become the largest military training camp in France – and one of the largest in Western Europe.

-For this mission, the battalion possessed a large fleet of heavy machines and vehicles.
-The heavy machines comprised bulldozers, graders, agricultural tractors, self-propelled vehicles, concrete mixers, rock drilling rigs, crushers, and cranes, among others.
-Vehicles included liaison vehicles (cars), tractor units, dump trucks, recovery vehicles, and tanker trucks.
+To accomplish this mission, the battalion maintained a substantial fleet of heavy equipment and vehicles.
+Its heavy machinery included bulldozers, graders, agricultural tractors, self-propelled equipment, concrete mixers, rock-drilling rigs, crushers, and cranes, among others.
+The vehicle fleet included liaison vehicles (cars), tractor units, dump trucks, recovery vehicles, and tanker trucks.

-First, the 61e BMGL had to complete the general development of the built-up area of the camp, so that civilian contractors could proceed with the construction of new, modern barracks.
-Thereafter, the battalion units would build the infrastructure of the camp’s whole maneuver area: the Auveine, Lagne, Amandiers and Chaudoin firing ranges, the network of tracks for armored vehicles, the access tracks to the mobile targets, and the South and West beltways.
+The 61e BMGL first had to complete the overall development of the camp’s built-up area, enabling civilian contractors to proceed with the construction of new, modern barracks.
+The battalion’s units then built infrastructure across the maneuver area as a whole: the Auveine, Lagne, Amandiers, and Chaudoin firing ranges; the network of armored-vehicle tracks; the access tracks to the mobile targets; and the South and West beltways.

-In addition, a VTC road (for vehicles transporting a nuclear load) had to be completed, as well as the bypasses and the widening of departmental Route 555, giving access to the camp.
+In addition, the battalion completed a VTC road (for vehicles transporting a nuclear load), as well as bypasses and the widening of Departmental Road 955 (RD955), which provided access to the camp.

-For the needs of all these construction sites, especially for the roads and tracks, legionnaires and sappers extracted hundreds of thousands of tons of construction aggregate from the quarries of Petorgues and Comboutaire.
+To support these construction sites – especially the roads and tracks – legionnaires and sappers extracted hundreds of thousands of tons of construction aggregate from the Petorgues and Comboutaire quarries.

-In April 1971, the 61e BMGL’s unit badge was distributed.
-The men of the Legion Company also kept their old badge, that of the CPLE.
-It was worn along with the new battalion insignia.
-This practice was soon adopted by the battalion commanders, which was indeed quite unusual.
+In April 1971, the 61e BMGL’s unit badge was issued.
+The men of the Legion Company also retained their former badge, that of the CPLE, and wore it alongside the new battalion insignia.
+The practice was soon adopted by the battalion’s commanders as well – a highly unusual arrangement.

-The battalion’s fanion arrived shortly afterwards, in May.
+The battalion’s fanion (banner) arrived shortly afterward, in May.

-In August 1971, Captain Doussau left the CTL, after commanding it for three and a half years.
-Captain Cattaneo, who had started his career as a simple legionnaire in 1946, took over the company.
+In August 1971, Captain Doussau left the CTL after commanding it for three and a half years.
+He was succeeded by Captain Cattaneo, who had begun his career as a simple legionnaire in 1946.

-In October 1972, the 61e BMGL changed its commander too: Major Bouchier succeeded Lieutenant Colonel Debent.
+In October 1972, the 61e BMGL also changed commanders: Major Bouchier succeeded Lieutenant Colonel Debent.

-From the second half of 1973 onwards, new construction sites were on the battalion’s agenda.
-Among them were road works for the commune of Montferrat, located south of the camp.
+From the second half of 1973 onward, new construction sites were added to the battalion’s agenda, including road works for the commune of Montferrat, located south of the camp.

 On October 11, 1974, Major Brunet replaced then-Lieutenant Colonel Bouchier at the head of the battalion.
 During the ceremony, a 19-mile (30 km) road, part of the camp’s future beltway, was officially opened.

-At that time, the new, modern barracks of the camp were already built, as well as other facilities (e.g. swimming pool, post office, cinema or restaurant).
-This allowed army units to come to Canjuers to carry out their first military exercises.
+By that time, the camp’s new, modern barracks had already been completed, along with other facilities (e.g., a swimming pool, post office, cinema, and restaurant).
+This allowed army units to come to Canjuers to conduct their first training exercises.

 61e BMGL - 61 BMGL - Foreign Legion - Mixed Battalion - Camp Canjuers - Badge - Insignia - 1971

-The 61e BMGL badge, created and distributed in 1971.
-The grenade and the green-red colors symbolize the Legion; the black color and the breastplate with the helmet represent the Engineer Corps.
-Just as a matter of curiosity, the insignia’s design looks like being a combination of the insignias of the two Foreign parachute regiments, the 1er REP and 2e REP.
+The 61e BMGL badge, designed and issued in 1971.
+The grenade and the green-and-red colors symbolize the Legion; the black color and the breastplate with helmet represent the Engineer Corps.
+Interestingly, the design appears to combine elements of the insignia of the two Foreign parachute regiments, the 1er REP and 2e REP.

 CTL - Foreign Legion - Construction Company - Camp Canjuers - Badge - Insignia - 1971

 The Legion Construction Company badge.
-In fact, the unit kept its own original badge, created in 1970 for the then CPLE.
-The design was inspired by the insignia of the pre-WWII Sapper-Pioneer Company (CSP), 1er RE serving in North Africa.
+The unit retained its original badge, created in 1970 for the CPLE.
+The design was inspired by the insignia of the 1er REI’s Sapper-Pioneer Company (CSP/1), which served in North Africa prior to World War II.

 61e BMGL - CTL - Foreign Legion - Construction Company - Camp Canjuers - Rock drilling rig - 1973